ahmedelmahy/elective/README.md

 ##Report7
 This is again the results i.e that same as Report 3 ,but arranged by IDs to help find the choices, and can be published on ASM

+##Report8  Not yet done
+This is a txt file containing IDs of students who will take the elective outside Egypt
 ##Graph 1
 This graph is for improving and assessing the elective courses.
 This is the most important for the school administration.
 It shows the courses arranged based on students preferences.